2004 Penn State Nittany Lions football team: UCF

 Despite sloppy play and mistakes, the Golden Knights couldn't help but find themselves blown out by a much better Penn State team.
 After falling behind 3–0 in the first quarter, the Nittany Lions make it 21–6 at halftime and 30–6 after three thanks to a touchdown and a safety.
 The backups are subbed in for the fourth, both teams score, and it's 37–13 as the final score.

 Wisconsin

 In a defensive game, three of Penn State's quarterbacks were injured.
 Zack Mills was knocked out for the game, sustained a concussion, and backup Michael Robinson was taken away in an ambulance after sustaining life-threatening injuries from a vicious hit.
 Third stringer Chris Ganter did little against the Badgers' defense with Penn State only managing a field goal in the third quarter, barely preserving their streak of games without being shut out.
 Wisconsin only scored 16 points, which was well below their average for the year.

 Minnesota

-After the game, Minnesota players had said that they hadn't seen a defense of Penn State's caliber before, but won because of Penn State's offensive weaknesses, still, Penn State's defense kept them in the game for the majority of the game, which would be true for every game this season.
+After the game, Minnesota players had said that they had not seen a defense of Penn State's caliber before, but won because of Penn State's offensive weaknesses, still, Penn State's defense kept them in the game for the majority of the game, which would be true for every game this season.